 Welcome to the Splunk Success Framework!

-The Splunk Success Framework (SSF) is a flexible system of best practices that accelerate and increase the value you derive from your data using Splunk software.
+The Splunk Success Framework (SSF) is a flexible collection of best practices that accelerate and increase the value you derive from your data using Splunk software.

 The best practices in the Splunk Success Framework include everything your organization needs to implement and maintain a thriving Splunk environment that focuses on what you want to do with your data.
 Whether you use Splunk Cloud, host Splunk Enterprise on premises, or have a hybrid of both, the Success Framework fits flexibly into any business model to support everything from ad-hoc searches to enterprise-wide solutions for organizations of all sizes.

 The goal of the Success Framework's best practices is to achieve a successful Splunk deployment, and help people in your organization think differently about their data and its potential to enlighten.
 The Success Framework's best practices are designed to increase time to value, drive adoption across your organization, and enable your Splunk environment to scale flexibly as you grow.

 The best practices in the Success Framework are modular.
 You can apply any practice any time according to your needs and priorities.

 The Success Framework Handbook provides reference materials, templates, and expert guidance for every aspect of your Splunk implementation, from data onboarding and platform management to suggestions for user education.

 The Success Framework Handbook starts with best practices that establish strong fundamentals, then offers implementation best practices organized into four functional areas that support basic, intermediate, and advanced goals.

 Most of the best practices in the Success Framework apply to both Splunk Cloud and on-premises Splunk Enterprise deployments.
 Where needed, topics specify whether something applies to only one or the other.

 Fundamental best practices